 The development of literacy, numeracy and technology skills is a focus of all teaching and learning at the College.
 Staff at the College share a teaching philosophy supporting a view that students need to be lifelong learners.

 The College focusses on developing each student in their adolescent years.
-Year 7s have their own separate area to support their transition to the secondary school environment.

 The LINKS program provides an alternative structure for some Year 7 and Year 8 students, providing more specialised support and assistance.